 - Check the BSIS Website – Once your Guard Card is approved you’ll be able to see it online.

 To work as an armed security officer you must also have a Firearms Card.
 A Guard Card alone does not allow you to carry a firearm.
 Your firearm permit will say the caliber of firearm you are permitted to carry.
 Off duty law enforcement working as a security officer must also get a firearm card.
 A concealed firearm may not be carried unless you also have a valid CCW (Carry Concealed Weapon).

 Permits for Other Weapons:

 Security officers must also possess a certificate of training to carry:

 - Tear Gas

 BSIS does not require a permit, certificate or registration for:

 - Stun Gun

-Although security officers may attend training for these items and receive a certificate of training in their use and deployment, neither the certificate nor the training is required by BSIS.
+Security officers may attend training for these items and receive a certificate of training in their use.
+Neither the certificate nor the training is required by BSIS.